NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 ## Client Cookie construction

-In [@!RFC7873] it was RECOMMENDED to construct a Client Cookie by using a pseudorandom function of the Client IP Address, the Server IP Address, and a secret quantity known only to the client.
-The Client IP Address was included to ensure that a client could not be tracked if its IP Address changes due to privacy mechanisms or otherwise.
+In [@!RFC7873] it was RECOMMENDED to construct a Client Cookie by using a pseudorandom function of the Client IP address, the Server IP address, and a secret quantity known only to the client.
+The Client IP address was included to ensure that a client could not be tracked if its IP address changes due to privacy mechanisms or otherwise.

 In this document, we changed Client Cookie construction to be just 64 bits of entropy newly created for each new upstream server the client connects to.
 As a consequence additional care needs to be taken to prevent tracking of clients.
-To prevent tracking, a new Client Cookie for a server MUST be created whenever the Client IP Address changes.
+To prevent tracking, a new Client Cookie for a server MUST be created whenever the Client IP address changes.

-Unfortunately, tracking Client IP Address Changes is impractical with servers that do not support DNS Cookies.
+Unfortunately, tracking Client IP address changes is impractical with servers that do not support DNS Cookies.
 To prevent tracking of clients with non DNS Cookie supporting servers, a client MUST NOT send a previously sent Client Cookie to a server not known to support DNS Cookies.
 To prevent the creation of